 Founded in the nineteenth century, Norwich School Boat Club has long been training young rowers to success on a national stage.
-The club’s programme is based on key principles which aim to enable excellence from both its individual athletes and its competing crews.
+Our boathouse is located in the picturesque Whittlingham Country Park and pupils participate in a weekly programme of between 5-6 sessions, depending on their age.

 Pupils can have an introduction to rowing in the Trinity term of their Upper Fourth year and then choose to join the club from Lower Fifth, when both boys and girls will be taught the discipline of sculling.
 From Middle Fifth onwards the boys squad will focus on rowing while the girls continue sculling.

 Eastern Counties Representation: 2015: J15 – Silver in 4+, J16 – Silver in 8+

 2018: J14 – Silver in 4X+, J16 – Bronze in 8+

 National Schools Regatta: 2017: J15 1st VIII - Gold, J15 2nd VIII - Bronze, J16 4+ - Gold

 2018: Gold Medal in School Fours (sixth form), Silver Medal in J14 Octopules

 Schools Head of the River Race (London) - 2015, 2018 Winners of the J16 1st VIII pennant

 Henley Royal Regatta – qualified 2016, 2017, 2018 (2 days)